adamnieto/django/README.md

 ```
 ---
 ## Installation
-To install this package from github simply use one of the following commands:
+To install this package from GitHub simply use one of the following commands with pip:
 ```
 pip install git+https://github.com/adamnieto/django-xss-detector
 ```